Southwest Zone

 UMPQUA RIVER, SOUTH: Trout, bass

 The South Umpqua River is open for trout from May 22-Sept.
 15, catch and release only.
-Opens for bass on May 22.
+Open for bass angling during trout season.
 Smallmouth bass angling should be good.
-Last updated 6/11/25.
+Last updated 7/9/25.

 WILLOW LAKE: Rainbow trout, largemouth bass, black crappie, brown bullhead, yellow perch